sirkapil/nehu/pages/birthday.md

 Go out with your friends and eat cake (ye wala to main kha jaunga subah tak 😋) Eat lots of cake🍰 and chocolates 🍫 without caring about food poisoning and your diet.

-Cake to kab ka khtm ho gya , usi din hee 🙈. ye le pizza and coke.😋
+**Edit:** Cake to kab ka khtm ho gya , usi din hee 🙈. ye le pizza and coke.😋

 ![pizza](../uploads/user/pizza.jpg)